Sales & valuation

 Dealer

 Quick sale, but lower price.
 The dealer must make a margin too.
+Knowing the value lets you tell a fair offer from a low one.
 Suitable for mid-range pieces.

 03